read this carefully. It is not the usual forum registration blurb.

 - Each individual may set up one forum identity only.

 - When registering on the forum, you will need to choose a username.
-Choose a name which other forum members can remember; bare amateur radio callsigns are not acceptable.
+Choose a name which other forum members can remember.
+Amateur radio callsigns are only acceptable with a first name appended.
 Do not include anything that could be regarded as obscene or offensive.

 - Usernames may contain between 7 and 15 letters, numbers, hyphens, underscores and spaces.